radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/manage-sdc-client.md

 On Windows:

 1. Stop the client if it is already running as a standalone application or as a windows service.

 1. Open appsettings.Production.json using an editor.

 1. In the **AgentToken** field, enter the token value copied in [Regenerating the Token](#regenerating-the-token).

+1. Restart the client.

 On Linux:

 1. Stop the client if it is already running as a standalone application or as a daemon.

 1. Open appsettings.Production.json using an editor.

 1. In the **AgentToken** field, enter the token value copied in [Regenerating the Token](#regenerating-the-token).

+1. Restart the client.

 On Docker: